criptorusso/ethereum_keystore/README.md

 <H1>PRIVATE KEY RECOVERY FROM ETHEREUM KEYSTORE</H1>

-script to retrieve private key from files contained in keystore knowing the associated passphrase.
+Script to retrieve private key from files contained in keystore knowing the associated passphrase.

+The following libraries are needed:

+<code>pip install pysha3
+pip install pyaes
+pip install scrypt
+pip install eth_keys</code>

 According to what has been investigated so far, the process followed for the storage of the key pair in both Ethereum and Quorum follows the following encryption scheme: